Lily-Brown/algolia-takehome/README.md

 ## Future Work

-Algolia has an amazing search API honestly impresses me with its speed and responsiveness.
+Algolia has an amazing search API that honestly impresses me with its speed and responsiveness.
 I would be interested in the future to learn more about:

 - Customizing widgets for InstantSearch
 - Undersetanding what exactly is going on behind the scenes of InstantSearch